m4dh4t/dai-lab-http-infrastructure/README.md

 Step 2: Docker compose
 ----------------------

 To allow for an easier deployment of the static Web site, we decided to use Docker compose.
 We added a `docker-compose.yml` file in the root directory of the repository to start the static Web site.
-We used the `build` instruction to build the image from the `web` directory and the `ports` instruction to expose the port 80 of the container to the port 8080 of the host.
+We used the `build` instruction to build the image from the `web` directory and the `ports` instruction to map the port 80 of the container to the port 8080 of the host.

 To test the Docker compose file, we used the `docker-compose up` command to start the container and verified that the static Web site was accessible from the host.
 We also modified the static web site to verify that the changes were taken into account when rebuilding the image using `docker-compose build`.

 Step 3: HTTP API server
 -----------------------

+We decided to implement a simple HTTP API server to manage a TODO list, where a user would be able to:

+- List all the TODOs
+- Delete all the TODOs
+- Add a TODO
+- Delete a TODO
+- Update a TODO
+- Get a specific TODO

+The API uses Javalin to handle the HTTP requests and the TODOs are stored in-memory in an ArrayList.
+The API is implemented in the `api/src` directory and the Dockerfile to run it is in the `api` directory.
+The Dockerfile is built on top of the `openjdk:21` image and simply copies the built `TodoApi-1.0.jar` from the `target` directory to the `/app` directory of the image and runs it using the `java -jar` command.
+To bundle all the API dependencies in the `.jar` file and prevent any missing dependency exceptions, we used the `maven-shade-plugin` plugin in the `pom.xml` file which will be called when running the `mvn package` command.

+The API is exposed by default on port 80, and to allow for an easy mapping depending on the user configuration, we added the service to the Docker compose file and used the `build` instruction to build the image from the `api` directory and the `ports` instruction to map the port 80 of the container to the port 8081 of the host.

+To test the API, we first ran it using the `docker-compose up` command and then used the Bruno collection stored in `api/tests` to issue requests to the API and validated that the different endpoints were working as expected.

 Step 4: Reverse proxy with Traefik
 ----------------------------------